-A. Building Types
+III.
+Building Types

-Multiple building types are permitted within the TC-MU and TC-R zones.
-To ensure a mixture of building types, minimum and maximum percentages of total building area for non-residential uses and number of units for residential uses are included for each Zone.
-These percentages shall apply to multi-phased and master planned developments exceeding 10 acres.
+Multiple building types are permitted within each sub-district of the Town Center Zone.
+To ensure a mixture of building types, minimum and maximum percentages of total building area for non-residential uses and number of units for residential uses are included for each Sub-district.